 *press PLAY for a Gettown Combat Arena ambiance while you read*

-My adventure starts in a somewhat dystopian future where glory, fame and fortune are sought within the confines of the Arena.
+…and so my adventure starts in a somewhat dystopian future where glory, fame and fortune are sought within the confines of the Arena.
 Gladiatorial in nature we stand awaiting combat, adorned in embossed leather thongs and tin-plate breastplates, hoping that it was sweat rather than nerves dripping down our inner thigh.
-The air thick with the cries of the blood hungry crowd, goading the contest…the bloodshed to begin.
+The air thick with the cries of a blood hungry crowd, goading the contest…eager for the bloodshed to begin.
 Many enter…only one will leave…victorious, alive and gathering the spoils of the vanquished.

 The preparation and training for the event is a rigorous regime, styled to weed out the weak from the strong.
 Those surviving the arduous tests are worthy to face each other in the arena, face to face, man vs man (or woman or gender-nonspecific), dice vs dice!

 …the weapon of choice is a die?
 A die, I tell you!

 Are you having a giraffe?